This post is sponsored by Creativiu, all opinions are my own.

 Not just for Valentine’s Day, make this cake for a cosy night in when you feel like eating cake, but not a whole cake (hello, portion control).

 This decadent chocolate cake is made to look a little more elegant with a little two-tone frosting.
 To achieve this effect, I purchased a dual piping kit (you can buy right from my shop, link at the top of the page).
 The kit includes special piping bags that have two compartments for two different colors of frosting and when it comes out of the bag, you get this lovely look.
 I am in no way a cake decorating expert (as you can see), but a little piping, I can manage.

 If you have a love for cake decorating, I have a great source for you and you don’t have to leave the house!
 I’ve team up with Creativiu who have a range of online cake decorating classes.
 You can check them out here > cake decorating.

 These mini cake pans are my new favorite item and they are so inexpensive.
-You can purchase them from my shop here > buy pans.
+You can purchase them from Amazon > buy pans.

 - 1/2 cup all-purpose flour

 - 1/2 teaspoon baking powder

 - 1/4 teaspoon salt